SkygearIO/guides/cloud-db/data-types/js.md

 <input type="file" id="picture" accept="image/*">
 ```

-Once the user has selected the image to upload, you can save it by:
+Once the user has selected the image to upload, you can create an Asset object by:

 ``` javascript
 const Note = skygear.Record.extend('note');